 In the book Making the American Mouth, author Alyssa Picard speaks compellingly about the role the post-war orthodontic boom had in accustoming middle-class Americans to paying out of pocket for certain “nonessential” procedures.
 It was not long before parents accepted that paying for braces was an inevitable part of raising children, no different from footing the bill for school pictures, sports, or test prep courses.
 As a result, Americans are known around the world for their straight teeth and glistening smiles.
 These standards may help explain why a cheap dentist is increasingly hard to find.

 Because dentistry professionals recognize the increased financial burden that falls directly on patients, they usually give you more control over your treatments.

 For instance, if your dentist tells you that you need a root canal, he may offer to treat the tooth “either now or later, depending on your budget.”

-Since rising treatment costs can both cause patients to delay treatment and eliminate large blocs of patients entirely, many dentists are now willing to accept discount dental plans and/or to break up the cost of treatment into manageable payments.
+Since rising treatment costs can cause patients to delay treatment many dentists are now willing to accept discount dental plans .

 Even if you have dental insurance through your employer, you will likely feel the effects of rising costs.
 Since it’s difficult to find a really cheap dentist these days, investigate a discount dental plan.
 Unlike traditional dental insurance, there are no yearly maximums, waiting periods, deductibles, or claims forms, and you can begin saving right away.

-Discount plans not only allow you to see a cheap dentist, but can also lower prices 20-60% off or more.
+Discount plans not only allow you to see a cheap dentist, but can also lower prices by 20-60%.
 In many ways, discount plans like the Careington 500 Series are the best of both worlds: quality comprehensive care at prices virtually everyone can afford.